 The first thing I did when I brought it home was put some water on it.
 It sounded immediately, and then I removed the water and tried it again.
 It is completely reusable and movable.

 Final Thoughts on the D-Link Wifi Water Sensor Review

 This is a cost-friendly device that can save you a lot of money in water damage.
 Depending on your insurance company, you may even get a break on your premiums (ask your insurance agent).

 Best of all, it’s easy to set up.
 Simple to install and requires no upgrades.

-If you are looking for an easy to use, and quick install that can notify you through an app and an audible sound this is the wifi water sensor for you.
-I’m very happy with this purchase, it’s provided me with a huge peace of mind.
+If you are looking for an easy to use, and a quick install that can notify you through an app and an audible sound, this is the wifi water sensor for you.
+I’m very happy with this purchase; it’s provided me with a huge peace of mind.